 - Depending on the openness of the adoption agreement, the adopted child may experience challenges acclimating to one family or the other.

-- An adopted child of an open adoption may experience the awkwardness of having to explain his or her adoption status to friends.
+- An adopted child of open adoption may experience the awkwardness of having to explain his or her adoption status to friends.

 - Just like children play one parent against the other in traditional families, an adopted child may play his biological family against his adoptive family when it makes sense for them to do so.